Packing for Rotorua weather conditions is easy. Come prepared for all four seasons. No, I'm not joking. Read on and you'll see why.

 direction of Whakatane.

-SH30 heading west towards Tokoroa is another one to watch as well.
+SH30 heading west towards Tokoroa is another one to watch out for as well.

 We sometimes get hard frosts on roads and footpaths in the central city itself making it slippery for both cars and pedestrians.